Jshot117/Floor-Store-Android-Application/GroupProject/Design-Individual/VRS-Empty/design-information.md

 The materials they are made of are attributes of the classes wood, tile, and stone along with MaterialID to identify their material.

 There are only 3 types for Laminate and Vinyl.
-So I used number to represent the type where used TypeId to return the number represent the type of the floor.
+So I used a number to represent the type where I used TypeId to return the number representing the type of the floor.